martinblech/mimerender/README.markdown

 and get results that make sense.

 In the `examples` directory you will find examples for all the other supported frameworks.

-## Documentation

-You can read the full documentation in http://mimerender.rtfd.org

 ## How to get it